JoshWang3/Chuwa20250609/Short Questions/hw5/hw5.md

 ### 1. Solve following questions using Stream API.
 **Write the necessary POJO classes and helper code rather than a single Stream API statement.**

-> I pasted all code below, but source code is in `Coding/hw5/01-stream-api/src`.
+> I pasted all code below, but question 1 source code is in `Coding/hw5/01-stream-api/src`.

 ---
 #### 1.1.
 Find top 3 longest strings that start with a vowel.